Kutlu Adalı: Career

-Death
+Personal life and death

 On July 6, 1996, he was fatally machine-gunned, outside his home.
 To this day, the perpetrators of this crime are yet to be brought to justice.
 Some sources state the Grey Wolves are responsible for his death, however another source states the Turkish Revenge Brigade is responsible.

 On May 23, 2021, Turkish criminal leader Sedat Peker mentioned the former Ministry of the Interior Mehmet Ağar's role in the killing on his YouTube channel, claiming that Ağar demanded a hitman from Peker.
 He said that he sent his brother Atilla Peker to Cyprus upon Ağar's request, but later was told by Korkut Eken that "another team killed Adalı."